Approved by the Transportation Policy Committee on January 10, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports the planning and integration of connected and automated vehicles (CAV) as part of a unified transportation infrastructure system.
-Furthermore, the Society encourages the inclusion of features in CAV technologies that support stronger planning, design, construction, operations, and maintenance of surface transportation infrastructure systems and prevent traffic-related fatalities and serious injuries.
+The American Society of Civil Engineers (ASCE) supports the planning and integration of connected and automated vehicles (CAV) as part of a unified surface transportation infrastructure system.
+Furthermore, the Society encourages the inclusion of features in CAV technologies that support integration within the planning, design, construction, operations, and maintenance of surface transportation infrastructure systems and reduce traffic-related fatalities and serious injuries.

-ASCE encourages CAV programs that will incentivize industry to deploy these systems to: help the nation keep pace with worldwide development; improve human safety; enhance our transportation infrastructure system; and move people and goods efficiently.
+ASCE encourages CAV programs that will incentivize deployment of these systems to: help the nation keep pace with worldwide development; improve human safety; enhance our transportation infrastructure system and supply chain; and move people and goods efficiently and equitably.

 Issue

-Technology is advancing rapidly.
-Roads are becoming more congested and driver safety is a continuing concern.
-Deployment of CAV technologies could safely increase highway capacity, enhance existing transportation infrastructure, improve vehicle performance, and strengthen driver safety, and create innovation opportunities.
+Multimodal congestion and safety a are continuing concerns.
+Deployment of CAV technologies could increase highway capacity, enhance existing transportation infrastructure, improve vehicle performance, strengthen driver safety, and create innovation opportunities.

 • According to a Human Factors for Connected Vehicles study by NHTSA, connected vehicle technologies have the potential to mitigate the crash types occurring in over 82 percent of all crashes currently being experienced where drivers are not impaired, which could save a significant number of lives and crash related injuries, and avoid tens of thousands of crashes each year.

-• information in order to make decisions regarding safety-critical situations and act appropriately by effectuating control at some level.
-In this way, the AV infrastructure and the roadway infrastructure are interdependent.
+• Automated vehicles (AVs) and roadway infrastructure interdependence through the use of vehicle sensors, cameras, GPS, and telecommunications to obtain information in order to make decisions regarding safety critical situations and act appropriately by effectuating control at some level.

 • Vehicle to Everything (V2X) technologies are being developed and tested to prevent or mitigate crashes.
-V2X technologies must improve safety for the passenger and provide increased efficiency for existing infrastructure.
-Connectivity to 5G systems will be required and enough spectrum band must be preserved to support V2X technologies.
+V2X technologies must improve safety and increase efficiency for existing infrastructure, which will require 5G systems connectivity and spectrum band.

-• Our nation's transportation infrastructure system needs to meet the growth and demands of CAV technology.
-Strong and resilient infrastructure must be in place to adopt new transportation technology and address the impact on infrastructure.
+• Infrastructure Readiness: Our nation's transportation infrastructure system should meet the growth and demands of CAV technology and ensure it is properly implemented.
+A well-maintained and resilient infrastructure should be in place to accommodate new transportation technology.
+CAV impact on existing and proposed infrastructure should also be addressed.

 Rationale

 The United States' long-term economic vitality and global competitiveness will depend on its ability to move people and goods in a safe and efficient manner.
-CAV technologies are rapidly being developed.
-Investments in CAVs are encouraged as viable alternatives to help increase capacity, enhance existing transportation infrastructure, improve safety, and may be more sustainable than conventional approaches.
+CAV technologies are rapidly evolving and investments in CAVs are encouraged as viable strategies to help increase capacity, enhance existing transportation infrastructure, and improve safety.
+CAVs have the potential to improve fuel efficiency, reduce traffic congestion, enhance safety, and optimize route planning.
+These features collectively contribute to the sustainability of transportation systems when integrated with CAV technology.

-The federal government has an instrumental role to implement policies that develop a national framework for compatible CAV technologies.
+The federal government has an instrumental role to implement policies that develop a comprehensive, national framework for compatible CAV technologies.
 This national framework will prevent a patchwork of individual state-deployed policies in which some pilot programs have had continued safety issues that have resulted in injuries.
-Ultimately, the goal is to have technology that improves and continues to improve our transportation infrastructure network.
+Ultimately, the goal is to have technology that continues to improve and better utilize our transportation infrastructure network.

 ASCE Policy Statement 548